furkanaydi/live-voice-translator/README.md

 ## Usage

-Run the script from the repository root and speak into your microphone; the recognized speech and its translation to Turkish will be printed to the console:
+Run the script from the repository root.
+After starting, a white GUI window will open.
+Speak into your microphone and the recognized English speech will be translated into Turkish and displayed in this window:

 ```bash
 python voice_translator.py